Parchive/par3cmdline/windows/ReadMe.txt

 So, it may be slow for large files.
 If you don't enable deduplication, it's possible to trial without file reading.
 At that time, InputSetID is unknown.

+[ About "extend" command ]

+ When you want to create more recovery blocks for a given PAR3 set, use this command.
+Instead of setting names of input files, set one PAR filename.
+It verifies input files and creates compatible recovery blocks.
+All input files must be complete, or else it will fail.
+When you set wrong option, it may fail by compatibility issue.

+ It will over-write existing PAR files.
+If you want to create new PAR3 files in different base name, set a name of refered PAR file.

+ If you set the max number of recovery blocks at the first creating time, you won't be able to extend recovery blocks beyond the limit.